 This document is designed to provide clear guidelines on our approach to formative and summative assessment, to describe the consistent and coherent approach to recording summative assessment outcomes, to give timings for the reporting to parents and to set out how and when assessment will take place.
-Please also see the Assessment, Recording and Reporting Policy and the Marking Policy which can be found on the school's website.
+Please also see the Assessment, Recording and Reporting Policy which can be found on the school's website.